lexview/xlexview/README.md

 # xlexview

 Hi.
-Lexicon Viewer for X11 Windows System is OpenSource programm.
+Lexicon Viewer for X11 document viewer for Lexicon 1.2.
-You can start xlexview on X11 pure system.

-Thanx.